AryanKadbe04/SmartExamProctor/README.md

 ---

-## 🤝 Contributing

-Contributions, feature requests, and improvements are welcome.

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Open a Pull Request

----

-## 📜 License

-This project is licensed under the MIT License.

----

 ## 👨‍💻 Author

 Aryan Kadbe
 Computer Science & Cybersecurity Student
 Building AI and cybersecurity projects focused on automation, computer vision, and digital security.